Arslan-Masood/Active-learning-with-BERT/README.md

 # active_learning
-Active learning for Toxicity prediction
+Active learning for Toxicity prediction, Need to update